Susa Young Gates: Articles

 While on a mission in Hawaii, Gates published an article about native Hawaiian dress.
 The article appeared in the July 1888 edition of Godey's Lady's Book.
 During her time in Hawaii, Gates also wrote articles that were published in the LDS-directed magazine Contributor and in Woman's Exponent.

 In 1889, after returning from their first mission, Gates founded the Young Woman's Journal, a periodical targeted to adolescent Latter-day Saint women.
 In 1897, the journal was adopted by the Young Ladies' Mutual Improvement Association.
 Gates stepped down as editor of the Journal in 1900, after she asked for and was denied a raise based on increased subscriptions to the magazine.
 She continued to contribute occasionally until it ceased publication in 1929.

-In 1915, Gates founded Relief Society Magazine a periodical targeted at members of the Relief Society.
+In 1915, Gates founded Relief Society Magazine, a periodical targeted at members of the Relief Society.
 The magazine became the official publication of the church's Relief Society, and Gates edited it until 1922.

-Throughout her life, Gates had writings published in multiple, non-Mormon journals such as North American Review, Juvenile Instructor, and Godey's Lady's Book.
-However, most of Gates' articles were published in LDS magazines.
+Throughout her life, Gates had writings published in multiple non-Mormon journals, such as North American Review and Godey's Lady's Book.
+However, outside of the publications she founded, most of Gates' articles appeared in other LDS magazines such as the Juvenile Instructor, the official publication of the church's Sunday School.